hien-cao/My-Neighborhood-App/README.md

 ## How to use the app

-1. The app display my favorite places in Helsinki
+1. The app displays my favorite places in Helsinki

-2. Users can filter the name of the place in the filter box
+2. User can filter the name of the place in the filter box

-3. Users can check for detail info about the place by click on the name or the marker on the map.
+3. User can check for detail info about the place by click on the name or the marker on the map.
 The info shows the name, address, rating and foursquare link of the places

 ## Resources